Women in the workforce: Gender inequality by social class

 In the last 50 years, there have been great changes toward gender equality in industrialized nations, such as the United States of America.
 With the second wave feminist movement of the 1960s, women began to enter the workforce in great numbers.
 Women also had high labor market participation during World Wars.
 In the late 1960s when women began entering the labor force in record numbers, they were entering in addition to all of the men, as opposed to substituting for men during the war.
 This dynamic shift from the one-earner household to the two-earner household dramatically changed the socioeconomic class system of industrialized nations in the post-war period.

+When the United States mandated a nation wide draft for the men to go to war; this led women to be the heads of the households.
+This meant that this required women to work in blue collar fields or fields that men would dominate primarily in the United States.
+This was to ensure the country had enough production to keep supplying the military with the right resources for the war.
+In the 1950s, many households ended up having mothers that worked a full time job.
+This is simply due to the fact that many Americans wanted to certain lifestyle especially after going through so much hardship over generations.
+This led to many middle class families having mothers who worked rather than staying at home.
+This was becoming more socially accepted because many of the families felt that they wanted extra income.

+Globally, women who work the same jobs as men are given less compensation.
+Women made up approximately 40.2% of the global workforce in 2025.
+In 1990, they only made up a third of the working force in their respected nations.
+Women have made enormous strides in their job opportunities, but they make two thirds of what a man makes at the same job.